MS-SHREYA/E-Waste-Sorter-CREONIX-25-/README.md

 While this prototype is fully functional, the system is designed for scalability.
 Future improvements could include:

-* [cite_start]**Integration with Robotics:** The final recommendation output can be used as a command signal for a physical robotic arm or conveyor system to automate the physical sorting process. [cite: 16]
+* **Integration with Robotics:** The final recommendation output can be used as a command signal for a physical robotic arm or conveyor system to automate the physical sorting process.
-* [cite_start]**Expanded Dataset:** Training the model on a larger, more diverse dataset of PCBs will improve accuracy and the ability to recognize a wider variety of components, especially on damaged or corroded boards. [cite: 43, 44]
+* **Expanded Dataset:** Training the model on a larger, more diverse dataset of PCBs will improve accuracy and the ability to recognize a wider variety of components, especially on damaged or corroded boards.
 * **Advanced Component Analysis:** Integrating OCR to read part numbers from ICs to enable precise value estimation and datasheet lookups.